 Sometimes the apparent use of the rule of thirds is a consequence of employing other compositional devices or mechanisms.
 And because that sounds really confusing, the best way to explain is by example.

-The position of the sun, the position of the horizon, and the frame is split horizontally into equal thirds.
+The position of the sun, the position of the horizon.
+The frame is split horizontally into equal thirds.
 If ever a photograph employed the rule of thirds, it is this one.
-Okay, read on…

 I am standing at the bus station which overlooks the harbour.
 My camera is on a tripod and is as close to railings as I can get.
 The railings stop me and my camera from falling onto those rooftops.